 - Bring out the water table or create your own with buckets or plastic bins.
 Grab some small containers such as old butter or yogurt containers and watch their imaginations go to work.

-- Go on an alphabet or shape hunt.
+- Go on an alphabet, number, or shape hunt.
 Look for letters or shapes in the outdoors such as a rectangle brick or the letter V-shaped by tree branches.
 Challenge older kiddos to find the letters of their name or see if your toddler can find 3 different shapes in the backyard.
+Bring along the Back to Nature School Workbook for more ideas and handy sheets to keep track of their findings.

 - Do shadow drawings of favorite toys such as dinosaurs or animals.
 Check out this article for more shadow drawing inspiration.